 Your 2021 Notice of Appraised Value (NOAV) will have a couple of major changes from prior years.

 The second change we made this year was to include sales comparison grids in over 140,000 Notices of Appraised Value.
 These “comp grids” show the properties and sales we used to value the subject property.
-We are proud to say that we are the first appraisal district in the state to make such a move toward transparency.
-For more information on understanding how to read your sales comparison grid visit http://www.wcad.org/grids.
+We are proud to say that we are the first Appraisal District in the state to make such a move toward transparency.
+For more information on understanding how to read your sales comparison grid visit https://www.wcad.org/grids.